Senior Connects 1.0

 Computer Connects 1.0

 This site was launched in 2009, the year that Net Literacy student volunteers repurposed and donated 4,500 computers to schools, community centers, senior centers, libraries, churches, and other nonprofits.
-By 2010, Net Literacy had donated over 12,000 computers in the 2007-2010 time period.
-In 2011, Net Literacy donated over 20,000 computers since the company was founded in 2003.
+By 2016, Net Literacy donated over 40,000 computers since the company was founded in 2003.

 Net Literacy Alliance 1.0